act-rules/act-rules.github.io/_rules/no-keyboard-trap-80af7b.md

 name: No keyboard trap
 rule_type: composite
 description: |
 	This rule checks for keyboard traps.
 This includes use of both standard and non-standard keyboard navigation to navigate through all content without becoming trapped.
-success_criterion:
+accessibility_requirements:
-  - 2.1.2 # No Keyboard Trap
+  wcag20:2.1.2: # No keyboard trap (A)
+    forConformance: true
+    failed: not satisfied
+    passed: further testing needed
+    inapplicable: further testing needed
 atomic_rules:
   - no-keyboard-trap-standard-navigation-a1b64e
   - no-keyboard-trap-non-standard-navigation-ebe86a